 However, while it is one of the easier Cotswolds villages to reach from London, no matter how you come into Upper Slaughter, the local lanes around are generally tiny.

-If you arrive from the north, you’ll need to dip your car’s tyres in the ford (river crossing), making it all the more charming.
+If you arrive from the north, you’ll need to dip your car’s tyres in the ford (river crossing), which I think makes it all the more charming!

 It is possible to get buses from Cheltenham, Kingham and Moreton-in-Marsh (where there are railway stations) to Bourton-on-the-Water, but you’ll still have about three miles to go!

-With some planning you can arrange a taxi, or it takes about 45 minutes to walk.
+With some planning you can arrange a taxi, or it takes about 45 minutes to walk – which I’d definitely recommend if the weather is good!

 Parking in Upper Slaughter

 There is some street parking in the village square, but realistically it fills up quickly, particularly in summer.
-If you’re planning to park here then arrive early.
+If you’re planning to park here then I’d advise arriving early.

 A popular option is to park in Lower Slaughter and walk 20 minutes to Upper Slaughter, which is a picturesque way of visiting both villages.